sruthi-kurra/fraud-detection-gnn/README.md

 ## ✍️ Author

 **[Sruthi Kurra](https://github.com/sruthi-kurra)**
+---

 ## 🎯 Resume Highlights

-- Built an end-to-end graph ML pipeline for fraud detection on the 590K-row IEEE-CIS dataset
+- Built an end-to-end graph ML pipeline for fraud detection on the 590K-row IEEE-CIS dataset.
-- Converted raw tabular transaction data into a relational graph (13,553 nodes, 2.3M edges) based on shared behavioral attributes
+- Converted raw tabular transaction data into a relational graph (13,553 nodes, 2.3M edges) based on shared behavioral attributes.
-- Implemented and trained a GraphSAGE GNN for node-level fraud classification using PyTorch Geometric
+- Implemented and trained a GraphSAGE GNN for node-level fraud classification using PyTorch Geometric.
-- Benchmarked GNN performance against XGBoost and Random Forest baselines, improving fraud precision by 93% over XGBoost at matched AUC
+- Benchmarked GNN performance against XGBoost and Random Forest baselines, nearly doubling fraud precision over XGBoost at matched ROC-AUC.

 If you find this useful or have ideas for improving it, issues and pull requests are welcome.